Deaod/UTPlus/Docs/MutAutoDemo.md

 ### bEnable
 **Type: bool**

 If `True`, automatically record demos on game start.
 If `False`, do nothing unless forced by server to record.
-If

 ### DemoMask
 **Type: string**